 One of our key European partners, Jang Graat, is representing Adobe at a series of road shows this month.
-This is Jang’s first guest blog on an event in Helsike.
+This is Jang’s first guest blog on an event in Helsinki.

-In the grandeur of the beautiful Paasitorni hotel in Helsinki, the tcworld roadshow took off today.
-Co-organized by the German tcworld organization for technical communication and sponsored by Adobe Systems, the roadshow gathers technical communicators together for a 1-day event in 6 different cities in Northern and North-Eastern Europe.
-In 2 weeks time, the roadshow hits Helsinki, Stockholm, Copenhagen, Eindhoven, Antwerp and Paris.
+In the grandeur of the beautiful Paasitorni hotel in Helsinki, the tcworld Roadshow Europe 2013 took off today.
+Co-organized by the German tcworld organization for technical communication and sponsored by Adobe Systems, the roadshow gathers technical communicators together for a 1-day event in six different cities in Northern and North-Eastern Europe.
+In two weeks time, the roadshow hits Helsinki, Stockholm, Copenhagen, Eindhoven, Antwerp and Paris.

 At all of the events, I represented Adobe Systems and presented a talk centered on FrameMaker.

 In the afternoon, we broke out into parallel discussion groups in which various topics in technical documentation were discussed.
 Results were presented to the entire group and then the day closed with a short panel discussion.
-All in all it was a succesful event, even though it was small.
+All in all, it was a successful event, even though it was small.